ginstrom/paladin-novel/manuscript/chapter-02.md

 "Thirty heartbeats, perhaps forty."
 The priest's voice carried quiet certainty.
 "These locks are crude.
 But the others..."
 He gestured toward the rows of chained prisoners.

 "We can't save them all," Gond said, the words tasting like ash.
-"Not this time."
+"Free as many as you can, but you'll have no more than a minute to get over the rail."

 Jord's breathing quickened.
 His shoulders hunched forward, every line of his body screaming impatience.
-"So we just leave them?
+"So we just leave the rest?
 Let them rot while we—"

 "We survive," Gond said firmly.
 "Dead heroes save no one."